denodrivers/postgres/docs/README.md

     `UPDATE IMPORTANT_TABLE SET PASSWORD = 'something_else' WHERE ID = ${the_same_id}`;

   // This statement will throw
-  // Data to modify was modified ouside of the transaction
+  // Target was modified outside of the transaction
   // User may not be aware of the changes await transaction.queryArray
     `UPDATE IMPORTANT_TABLE SET PASSWORD = 'shiny_new_password' WHERE ID = ${the_same_id}`;